-On one crispy Florida summer day, I stood out in front of my home talking with some landscapers about the most bizarre tree in our neighborhood, a Monkey Puzzle.
+On one crispy Florida summer day, I stood out in front of my home talking with a few landscapers about the most bizarre tree in our neighborhood, a Monkey Puzzle.
 I was estimating whether it would hit my century-old home if it ever fell.

 “If the wind blew right, it would just miss my house.
-But chances are …” we carried on.
+But what are the chances …” we carried on.
 “But if lighting hit the tree?
-But if a hurricane came?
+But if a hurricane hit?
 Or a tornado?”
 We laughed with our conversation turning away from Monkey Puzzle when the tree made three thunderous thumping sounds.

 “See!
 There’s a spell on that tree.”
 I told them, as I’d just finished sharing one of the tree’s legends with them.
 It was a quieting moment.
 Should I have not said it out loud?

-While there are several variations of it, the one that haunts this tree is about the devil incarnate, a naked Jack Skellington, who sits atop a fiery nest at the apex of this pyramidal tree.
-Jack cradled in barb-wired branches.
-His skeletal fingers firing barely visible, orange sparks from his crib up and then down against a perfectly blue sky.
+While there are several variations of the spell, the one that haunts this particular tree the best is about the devil incarnate, a naked Jack Skellington, who sits atop a fiery nest at the apex of this pyramidal conifer.
+Jack, when he’s around, is cradled in Monkey Puzzle’s barb-wired branches.
+Within this perch, the tips of his skeletal fingers fire barely visible, orange discharges into a perfectly blue sky.

 Jack doesn’t sit there all the time though, but for bits and whiles at this time of the year, long enough to spook those who can see — or in our case, hear — him.
 Everyone around Monkey Puzzle must be quiet while Jack’s there lest they attract his attention and grow a monkey’s tail for three years, during which time all manner of bad luck would befall the ruckster.